 As a child, expressing how I felt about the vibrant world around me with a pencil in hand was a source of constant delight.
 In these youthful expressions I learned ‘how use of imagery could both catalyze and develop my understanding of my world, while also providing me with the most effective way to communicate these feelings and ideas.
 Over the years of transition from childhood to adulthood.

 I began to weave together aspects of my Celtic heritage with exciting myth and legends from even more ancient civilizations.

 My affinity for the myths and conceptualizations of ancient cultures was consolidated during my years as a student of philosophy, when I grew to understand how they reflected eternal truths about the aspirations of the human spirit that remain as relevant today as when they were first told.
 This sense of the beauty in the mythological is a theme that I have since woven into my life and art.

 It was while creating a garden, whilst I was studying organic horticulture in Eire in the year 2000, that my appreciation of color and the aesthetic qualities of a garden transformed into the desire to return to putting paint to canvas.
 I had long enjoyed sketching the unique landscapes around me, the textures and colors of the living world were always reminiscent to me of an eclectic abstract in production.
-During my years at horticultural college I began working with the medium of acrylic to express my connection to the Earth.
+During my years at horticultural college I began working with the medium of acrylic to express my connection to the Earth. here I found joy, inspiration and reverence in the sacred complexities of the natural world.
 I also began to combine my Earth based spiritual tradition with the symbology and iconology of my Celtic heritage, of which there are many visible reminders’ in modern day Ireland.

 Blessings to all Gaia Woolf-Nightingall